shafai-pouya/shafai-pouya/README.md

 I work on programming, linux, and specially optimization.

-I know many languages, specailly:
+I know many languages, but interested in:
 1. rust
 2. c#
+3. c
+4.